logjuicer/logjuicer/doc/adr/0001-architecture-cli.md

 ### Report

-Using a Model and a target Content, logreduce produces this output:
+Using a Model and a target Content, logjuicer produces this output:

 ```haskell
 searchAnomaly :: Index -> Source -> IO [Anomaly]